Houston hosts Rodriguez and UCF

 BOTTOM LINE: UCF visits Houston after Emely Rodriguez scored 21 points in UCF’s 98-73 loss to the Iowa State Cyclones.

-The Cougars are 5-9 on their home court.
+The Cougars have gone 5-9 in home games.
 Houston has a 2-17 record in games decided by 10 points or more.

-The Knights are 3-14 in Big 12 play.
-UCF gives up 72.8 points to opponents and has been outscored by 5.7 points per game.

-Houston is shooting 35.8% from the field this season, 7.7 percentage points lower than the 43.5% UCF allows to opponents.
-UCF’s 41.2% shooting percentage from the field this season is 2.9 percentage points lower than Houston has allowed to its opponents (44.1%).
+Houston’s average of 6.0 made 3-pointers per game is 3.2 fewer made shots on average than the 9.2 per game UCF allows.
+UCF averages 4.3 made 3-pointers per game this season, 1.9 fewer made shots on average than the 6.2 per game Houston allows.

-The Cougars and Knights square off Sunday for the first time in Big 12 play this season.
+The Cougars and Knights match up Sunday for the first time in Big 12 play this season.

-TOP PERFORMERS: Laila Blair is scoring 13.4 points per game and averaging 2.8 rebounds for the Cougars.
-Gia Cooke is averaging 12.9 points and 2.7 rebounds over the last 10 games.
+TOP PERFORMERS: Laila Blair is scoring 13.4 points per game with 2.8 rebounds and 2.7 assists for the Cougars.
+Gia Cooke is averaging 12.9 points over the past 10 games.

-Kaitlin Peterson is shooting 31.2% from beyond the arc with 1.9 made 3-pointers per game for the Knights, while averaging 20.7 points and 2.1 steals.
-Nevaeh Brown is shooting 36.6% and averaging 14.2 points over the past 10 games.
+Kaitlin Peterson is averaging 20.7 points and 2.1 steals for the Knights.
+Nevaeh Brown is averaging 14.2 points over the last 10 games.

 LAST 10 GAMES: Cougars: 0-10, averaging 54.7 points, 26.2 rebounds, 9.4 assists, 8.1 steals and 3.4 blocks per game while shooting 34.9% from the field.
 Their opponents have averaged 74.5 points per game.